SamWindell/Signet/docs/usage.md

 ## move
 ### Description:
-Move: moves all input files to a given folder.
+Moves all input files to a given folder.

 ### Usage:
   `move` `[OPTIONS]` `[destination-folder]`